AliKooK/JS-projects/README.md

 # JS-projects
-this repository is where my JS projects are
+this repository is where my JS related projects are